 Drymill Road played at the Embassy of Canada on July 23rd, to a crowd of over 350 people.
 Not only was their music great, they were reliable, extremely professional, friendly and efficient.
 Having them play really made the whole event, and we wouldn’t hesitate to book them again in the future.
 (Megan L., Events Production, Embassy of Canada)

-Drymill Road is a 4 piece bluegrass band from Winchester Virginia.
+Drymill Road is a 4 piece bluegrass band from Virginia USA.

 The band includes: Robert Mabe on Banjo, Sean Loomis on Guitar, Doug Ross on Mandolin, and David Hurt on Bass.